Scaling Down Deep Learning with MNIST-1D: Related work

 \section{Related work}

-The core inspiration for this work stems from an admiration for all that the MNIST dataset \cite{lecun-1998-IEEE-gradient-based-learning-applied} has done for deep learning.
-While it has some notable flaws -- some of which we have addressed -- it also has underappreciated strengths: it is simple, intuitive, and provides the perfect sandbox for exploring creative new ideas.
+There are a number of small-scale datasets that are commonly used to investigate \textit{science of deep learning} questions.
+We have already alluded to MNIST \cite{lecun-1998-IEEE-gradient-based-learning-applied}, CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning}.
+The CIFAR datasets consist of $32\times 32$ colored natural images and have sample sizes similar to MNIST.
+They are better at discriminating between MLP and CNN architectures and also between different types of CNNs: for example, vanilla CNNs versus ResNets \cite{he-2015-arXiv-deep-residual-learning}.
+The FashionMNIST dataset \citep{xiao2017} has the same size as MNIST and is somewhat more difficult.
+It aims to rectify some of the most serious problems with MNIST: in particular, that MNIST is too easy and thus all neural network models attain roughly the same test accuracy.
+None of these datasets is substantially smaller than MNIST and this hampers their use in fast-paced exploratory research or compute-heavy applications such as metalearning.

+There are very few datasets smaller than MNIST that are of interest for deep learning research.
+Toy datasets provided by Scikit-learn \cite{scikit-learn}, such as the \texttt{two\_moons} dataset, can be useful for studying clustering or training very simple classifiers, but are not sufficiently complex for deep learning investigations.
+Indeed, these datasets are just 2D point clouds, devoid of spatial or temporal correlations between features and lacking manifold structures that a deep nonlinear classifier could use to escape the curse of dimensionality \cite{bellman1959adaptive}.

+To the best of our knowledge, the MNIST-1D dataset is unique in that it is over two orders of magnitude smaller than MNIST but can be used just as effectively --- and in a number of important cases, \textit{more effectively} --- for studying fundamental deep learning questions.
+This may be why MNIST-1D was used as a teaching tool in the recent \textit{Understanding Deep Learning} textbook \cite{prince2023understanding}\footnote{The initial preprint of this manuscript was released on arXiv in November 2020.}.

-Our work also bears philosophical similarities to the \textit{Synthetic Petri Dish} by \citet{rawal2020synthetic}.
-It was published concurrently to this work and the authors make similar references to biology in order to motivate the use of small synthetic datasets for exploratory research.
+MNIST-1D bears philosophical similarities to the \textit{Synthetic Petri Dish} by \citet{rawal2020synthetic}.
+The authors make similar references to biology in order to motivate the use of small synthetic datasets for exploratory research.
 Their work differs from ours in that they use metalearning to obtain their datasets whereas we construct ours by hand.
-In doing so, we are able to control various causal factors, such as amount of noise, translation, and padding independently.
-Also, our dataset is more intuitive to humans: a human can outperform a strong CNN on the MNIST-1D task.
-These traits make MNIST-1D a better dataset for investigating ``science of deep learning'' questions on a small scale.
-The Synthetic Petri Dish, meanwhile, is not designed to answer the same questions; its objective is specifically to accelerate neural architecture search.
+In doing so, we are able to control various causal factors such as the amount of noise, translation, and padding.
+Our dataset is more intuitive to humans: an experienced human can outperform a strong CNN on the MNIST-1D classification task.
+This is not possible on the Synthetic Petri Dish dataset.